 What is the German GAAP?

-The Generally Accepted Accounting Principles within the country of Germany, referred to simply as the German GAAP are accounting standards that make financial reports common for German companies.
-This is good for both local and international business because the transitions of internal and external reports are conducted fluidly under a single system.
+The Generally Accepted Accounting Principles within the country of Germany, referred to as the German GAAP are accounting standards that make financial reports common for German companies.
+This is good for both local and international businesses because the transitions of internal and external reports are conducted fluidly under a single system.
 Here is a quick look at what the German GAAP is and how it is beneficial to businesses worldwide.

 It is best to understand how the German GAAP works by comparing it with the other set of policies and standards commonly used by international countries other than the United States.
 Most foreign countries use the International Financial Reporting Standards (IFRS).
 If you want to ensure good business relations within the financial sector in the US, then the principles listed in the GAAP are the ones to follow.

 A Closer Look at the GAAP in Germany

 So what do the standards present?
 To better understand how these make for quality accounting and improved businesses look into this short view of some of the comparisons between the IFRS and the newly revised GAAP.

 In the IFRS, there is no restriction whatsoever in the presentation of flexibility in regards to the specific income statement items.
 In the German GAAP, however, these are limited to two definite formats.
 This allows the outside surveying team to have a strong and comparable format to study.
 There is no need to convert one format to another with the German GAAP because companies are given a steady and reasonable guideline to follow.
 Also, in the new German GAAP there is the rule that all foreign currency will be translated into the standard currency.
 There is no required translation in the IFRS and this can create unstable liquidation reports.